 Since deciding what to work on and then staying on track can be overwhelming, I recommend using a structure that makes the next step clear.
 That's where your Project Framework comes in.
 We have developed a form to help you with this process.
 PROJECT FRAMEWORK WORKSHEET

 Take some time to read over the description of the framework below and then get to work identifying a project you want to work on.

-Once you have a project you think you want to tackle, try using the guide below to begin filling in your first worksheet.
+Once you have a project you want to tackle, try using the guide below to begin filling in your first worksheet.